-Cost indices for refuse collection, slurry pump and lorry driving
+Cost indices for refuse collection, slurry pump and freight transport by road

 The purpose of these indices is to show trends in prices for refuse collection and slurry pump in Denmark.
 The indices are made at the request of Dansk Transport og Logistik (Danish Haulage and Logistics) and are used for price regulation in contracts.
 The indices have been published since 1997, while the cost index for lorry driving is comparable from 2022 onwards.